How Do You Factor A Binomial

 Basic Principles of Factoring

 The goal of factoring is to decompose a given expression into a product of simpler expressions (factors).
-For example, factoring the number 12 gives us 2 × 2 × 3, which are the prime factors of 12.
+As an example, factoring the number 12 gives us 2 × 2 × 3, which are the prime factors of 12.
 Similarly, factoring algebraic expressions involves identifying and extracting common factors or applying specific factoring patterns to break down the expression into its constituent parts.
 The most basic principle is the distributive property in reverse: a( b + c ) = ab + ac.
 Factoring undoes this process.

 Scientific Foundations